Domestic Superhero

 • Romaine lettuce, tomatoes, red onion, corn, and Pepper Jack or Colby Jack cheese all tossed together with the cilantro lime chicken would be a perfect healthy low carb meal.

-• Cook up some white or brown rice and then serve the cilantro lime chicken over the top as a rice bowl.
+• Cook white or brown rice or cauliflower rice, and then serve the cilantro lime chicken over the top as a rice bowl.

 • Meal prep make-ahead cilantro lime chicken burritos!
 Add the cilantro lime chicken into large flour tortillas, fold into a burrito and then wrap them in foil or plastic wrap.
 These will stay good in the fridge for 3-5 days.